moviet/session-scary/README.md

      ->swap();
   ```

-  On above example you make auto-increment max. **5 times**, start from 0-5
+  On above example you will get an auto-increment max. **5 times**, start from 0-5

-* If you want to verify eg. session loggedin, you can write like
+* If you want to verify eg. _session loggedin_, you can write like
    ```php
    if (Scary::flinc('My Desire Key') !== true)